Ever wonder where your business’s website lives? Or any website for that matter?

 Website Security and Backups to Keep Your Business Online

-A server is vulnerable to hacks and attacks the same as your phone and laptop.
+A server is vulnerable to hacks and attacks – just like your phone and laptop.
 The server can get hacked, the hardware can be taken over by intruders, the files on your website can be modified, and sensitive information can be stolen.

 Don’t worry, however.
 Just as antivirus or malware protection software keeps your laptop safe, there is similar software for websites on a server.

 Oftentimes hackers will exploit outdated software on servers to gain access to the websites they host.
 That’s why it is critical to continuously update that the server software and website with the latest security patches.

 Of course there is always the chance that your website can still get hacked, or taken down regardless of the protections and updates you have in place.